yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

 This is a pytorch implementation of Gen-LaneNet, which predicts 3D lanes from a single image.
 Specifically, Gen-LaneNet is a unified network solution that solves image encoding, spatial transform of features and 3D lane prediction simultaneously.
-The method refers to the paper:
+The method refers to the ECCV 2020 paper:

 'Gen-LaneNet: a generalized and scalable approach for 3D lane detection', Y Guo, etal.
-Arxiv 2020. [[paper](https://arxiv.org/abs/2003.10656)]
+ECCV 2020. [[eccv](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123660664.pdf)][[arxiv](https://arxiv.org/abs/2003.10656)]

 Key features: